Next.js

 Configuration

-The plugin accepts the following as optional configuration:
+The plugin accepts the following as optional configuration, passed to createVanillaExtractPlugin.

 identifiers